wso2/reference-implementation-cms0057f/patient-access-api/fhir-service/resources/analytics_README.md

 > Note: The index is set to `patient_access` in the .ndjson file.
 Change it if you are publishing logs under a different index (Change `analyticsServerUrl in Config.toml properly).

-> When the `analytics_opensearch_dashboard.ndjson` is imported, the relavent index pattern is created along with the fields, provided in the .ndjson.
+> When the `analytics_opensearch_dashboard.ndjson` is imported, the relevant index pattern is created along with the fields, provided in the .ndjson.
 Therefore make sure to have all the fields in here, since any new fields published in the log json may not be visible.
 (You can manually add new fields in Opensearch Dashboards if needed later.)

 Visit `<open_search_dashboard_host>/app/home#/` > Manage > Saved Objects > Import